codeforboston/flagging/docs/docs/background.md

 ## Flagging Program

 Of the many services that the CRWA provides to the greater Boston community, one of those is monitoring whether it is safe to swim and/or boat in the Charles River.
-Traditionally, this was accomplished by running some data through a predictive model hosted on a PHP website and outputting the results through that PHP website.
-However, that website is currently out of commission.
-At Code for Boston, we attempted to fix the website, although we have had trouble maintaining a steady stream of PHP expertise inside the "Safe Water Project" (the flagging website's parent project).
-So we are going to be focusing now on building the website from scratch in Python.
-See the "Stack Justification" documentation for why we chose this path, and why we chose Python + Flask.

 ## Code for Boston